-PFM Asset Management LLC ("PFMAM") is an investment adviser registered with the U.S. Securities and Exchange Commission and a subsidiary of U.S. Bancorp Asset Management, Inc. ("USBAM").
-USBAM is a subsidiary of U.S. Bank National Association ("U.S. Bank").
-U.S. Bank is a separate entity and subsidiary of U.S. Bancorp.
-U.S. Bank is not responsible for and does not guarantee the products, services or performance of PFMAM.
+PFM Asset Management serves clients in the public sector and is a division of U.S. Bancorp Asset Management, Inc., which is the legal entity providing investment advisory services.
+U.S. Bancorp Asset Management, Inc. is a registered investment adviser, a direct subsidiary of U.S. Bank N.A. and an indirect subsidiary of U.S. Bancorp.
+U.S. Bank N.A. is not responsible for and does not guarantee the products, services, or performance of U.S. Bancorp Asset Management, Inc.

-NOT FDIC INSURED: NO BANK GUARANTEE: MAY LOSE VALUE
+NOT FDIC INSURED : NO BANK GUARANTEE : MAY LOSE VALUE